Accessing CERN EOS from Liverpool HEP

 Accessing via EOS Client

-Using system /eos mount
+Using system /eos mounts

 .
 To access this you just need your valid CERN kerberos token.